 True love for others has nothing to hide.

 God wants us to be an open book.
 True love is no sham or pretense.
 Those who pretend to love others fear they will be exposed for their shallowness.
 Hypocrites hide their true identity because they are ashamed of who they are.

 Hypocrites pretend piety.
-They are two-faced carrying a sweet front.
+They are two faced, carrying a sweet front.
 They are an outward show, a phony front, a façade.
-This person is more interested in the public practices of a church than the heart of Christianity.
+This person is more interested in the public practices of a church than in the heart of Christianity.
 His interest is to present a front to everyone else in the congregation.
 This person simply complies with overt standards and totally disregards character.
-He is more interested in taboos set up by an organization, a system of morality or a series of mores.
+He is more interested in taboos set up by an organization, a system of morality, or a series of mores.